rrhg/rrhg.github.io/big-o-easy-words.md

 * space(ram) does NOT change
 > not dependent of input size.
 > time & space(ram) used by the algorithm itself does NOT change.
+> The memory complexity of an algorithm is the amount of memory it uses.
 > space(ram) used by the algorithm does not include space used by the input.
 > Only local variables constitute work memory.